Residential Life Policies

 Care of College Property

 College-provided furniture in residence hall rooms may not be removed or dismantled.
 Public-area furnishings are intended for general use and are not to be taken into private rooms.
 Students who violate these expectations or fail to rectify the situation by returning furniture to its rightful place upon request may be referred to the student conduct process.
-Serious or repeated violations may subject the student to a referral for noncompliance and suspension of their right to reside in College residence halls.
+Serious or repeated violations may subject the student to a referral to the Office of Student Conduct for failure to comply and may result in sanctions including the loss of housing.

-Personal beds—including waterbeds and mattresses— may not be added to the room.
+Personal beds—including waterbeds, bed extenders, and mattresses— may not be added to the room.
 For safety reasons, construction of lofts or walls in rooms is not permitted.

-Students are required to complete a room inventory form during both moving in and out of their rooms.
+Students are required to complete a room inventory form when moving in and out of their rooms.
 If a student changes rooms during the semester, the student is responsible for completing a room inventory form for the room being vacated and then another form for the new room.
 Rooms must be returned to their pre-occupancy condition upon move-out.
 Rooms will be examined subsequent to each student’s departure, and a fine may be levied in the event that special cleaning beyond common procedures is required, or for the absence of, or unauthorized removal of College property from the room.
 Fines may also be levied if the staff must move furniture in or out of the room.
 Similar charges may accrue if students leave belongings in common spaces that must be removed by facilities management personnel.
 Typically, those charges begin at $100 per resident and increase when extra cleaning of rooms is necessary.
-Painting of walls, floors, doors, and furniture is strictly prohibited.
+Painting of walls, floors, doors, and furniture is strictly prohibited and will result in a referral to the Office of Student Conduct for failure to comply, and may be assessed a monetary fine.

 Prohibited Items

 With the exception of approved service and support animals, pets are not allowed in the residence halls.
-A repeat offense will cause the student with the pet to forfeit their right to reside within College housing.
-Students who have questions about accommodations for service and support animals are invited to contact the Office of Student Disability Services (https://www.swarthmore.edu/office-academic-success/welcome-to-student-disability-services).
+Violations of this policy will result in a referral to the Office of Student Conduct for a Housing Violation.
+Students who have questions about accommodations for service and support animals are invited to contact the Office of Student Disability Services.

 Alcohol in Residence Halls